rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  In that role, he's provided information to the Bureau that led to criminal investigations
 *  and even more, he's received special dispensation from the FBI to go out and conduct criminal
 *  activity as he gets information for the Bureau.
-*  Okay, so he is a valuable source.
+*  Okay, so he's a valuable source.
 *  Why does the Justice Department suddenly have doubts about him?
 *  Because his story is not holding up to scrutiny.
 *  Smirnoff had said that he learned about the allegation in 2015 or 2016.
-*  But he actually hadn't been talking to anyone at Burisma until 2017, after Joe Biden had
+*  But he actually hadn't been talking to anyone at Burisma until 2017 after Joe Biden had
 *  left office as vice president.
 *  He also said he saw footage of Hunter Biden entering a hotel in Ukraine and that there
 *  were audio recordings of Hunter talking about the bribe.